takagi/cl-ply/README.markdown

 ## Example

-Here shows how to read PLY format with cl-ply.
+Here shows hot to read PLY file with cl-ply.

-An example PLY data is following:
+The following is an example PLY file:

     ply
     format ascii 1.0